Bhutan–China border

-The Bhutan–China border is the international boundary between Bhutan and Tibet, China, running for 477 km through the Himalayas between the two tripoints with India.
+The Bhutan–China border is a partially disputed boundary between Bhutan and China, running for 477 km through the Himalayas between the two tripoints with India.
+China claims areas totaling 1,504 km2 along the border, including parts considered Bhutanese by India, and has built roads and military outposts in the vicinities.

 Description

 The border starts in the west at the western tripoint with India just north of Mount Gipmochi.
 It then proceeds overland to the north-east, across mountains such as Jomolhari (part of this stretch is disputed).
 The border turns east near Mount Masang Gang, though a large stretch of this section is also in dispute.
-Near the town of Singye Dzong it turns broadly south-eastwards, terminating at the eastern tripoint with India.
+Near the town of Singye Dzong it turns broadly southeastward, terminating at the eastern tripoint with India.
 The only land crossing between Bhutan and China is a secret road/trail connecting Tsento Gewog and Phari (27.698912°N 89.189139°E) known as Tremo La.

 History

 The Kingdom of Bhutan and the People's Republic of China do not maintain official diplomatic relations, and relations are historically tense.

 Bhutan's border with Tibet has never been officially recognised and demarcated.
-For a brief period in circa 1911, the Republic of China officially maintained a territorial claim on parts of Bhutan.
+Bhutan was a tributary state of the Qing dynasty.
+The Republic of China officially maintains a territorial claim on parts of Bhutan.
+In 1930, Mao Zedong named Bhutan as falling within "the correct boundaries of China" and would later include it in the Five Fingers of Tibet.
 The territorial claim was maintained by the People's Republic of China after the Chinese Communist Party took control of mainland China in the Chinese Civil War in 1949.
-Mao Zedong declared in the original 1939 version of The Chinese Revolution and the Communist Party that "the correct boundaries of China would include Burma, Bhutan and Nepal".
-In his Five Fingers of Tibet policy, he also referred to Bhutan as a part of Tibet and therefore China.

 In 1959, China released a map in A brief history of China where considerable portions of Bhutan as well as other countries was included in its territorial claims.

 With the increase in soldiers on the Chinese side of the Sino-Bhutanese border after the 17-point agreement between the local Tibetan government and the central government of the PRC in 1951, Bhutan withdrew its representative from Lhasa.

 The 1959 Tibetan Rebellion and the 14th Dalai Lama's arrival in neighbouring India made the security of Bhutan's border with China a necessity for Bhutan.
 An estimated 6,000 Tibetans fled to Bhutan and were granted asylum, although Bhutan subsequently closed its border to China, fearing more refugees to come.
 In July 1959, along with the occupation of Tibet, the Chinese People's Liberation Army occupied several Bhutanese exclaves in western Tibet which were under Bhutanese administration for more than 300 years and had been given to Bhutan by Ngawang Namgyal in the 17th century.
 These included Darchen, Labrang Monastery, Gartok and several smaller monasteries and villages near Mount Kailas.

 A Chinese map published in 1961 showed China claiming territories in Bhutan, Nepal and the Kingdom of Sikkim (now a state of India).
 Incursions by Chinese soldiers and Tibetan herdsmen also provoked tensions in Bhutan.
 Imposing a cross-border trade embargo and closing the border, Bhutan established extensive military ties with India.